 She wanted to wear a real Paris dress in Sabrina.
 Audrey Hepburn had a style that was very much her own, knowing exactly what complimented her slender figure, and insisted that she selected her own wardrobe for the film.
-In Billy Wilder’s 1954 romantic comedy, Audrey played Sabrina Fairchild, a chauffeur’s daughter, who falls in love with one of the sons of the wealthy employer her father works for.
-Lovesick, she leaves for Paris, only to come back two years later and cause an uproar when the two high society sons, David (William Holden) and Linus (Humphrey Bogart), fall for her.
+In Billy Wilder’s 1954 romantic comedy, Audrey played Sabrina Fairchild, a chauffeur’s daughter, who falls in love with one of the sons of her father’s wealthy employer.
+Lovesick, she leaves for Paris, only to come back two years later and cause an uproar when both high society sons, David (William Holden) and Linus (Humphrey Bogart), fall for her.

 Edith Head, the wardrobe supervisor for the film, had prepared sheets of drawings on which she and Audrey could collaborate sketching the dresses.
 She was shocked to hear the actress’s wish, as this was a film that would have given her a great opportunity to design for a leading lady “looking like a Paris mannequin”.

-Sabrina transforms from a shy waif into a sophisticated Parisienne after her trip to Paris.
-When she returns, her hair is fashionably cropped too, because, as one of the characters she meets in Paris says about her previous hair-do, “this is not a hair style suitable for Paris”.
+Sabrina transforms from a shy girl into a sophisticated Parisienne after her trip to Paris.
+When she returns, her hair is fashionably cropped, too, because, as one of the characters she meets in Paris says about her previous hair-do, “this is not a hair style suitable for Paris”.

 Some sources say that Billy Wilder’s wife (others say that Gladys de Segonzac, wife of Paramount’s Paris executive) sent Audrey to Cristóbal Balenciaga in Paris.
 The designer would surely have provided her a fabulous wardrobe, but he was too busy preparing his latest collection.
 He sent Audrey to his friend, Hubert de Givenchy, who had worked for Balenciaga.
-As it turned out that Givenchy couldn’t design something especially for her either, as he was in the middle of a collection himself, Audrey asked him to show her his previous collection.
-It was exactly what she needed and she ended up buying a capsule wardrobe, formed of three outfits (the aforementioned suit and the two gowns she would wear in the film), which amounted to the sum of $850, from the French couturier for her post-Paris make-over.
+As it turned out that Givenchy couldn’t design something specifically for her either, as he was in the middle of a collection himself, Audrey asked him to show her his previous collection.
+It was exactly what she needed and she ended up buying a capsule wardrobe, formed of three outfits (the aforementioned suit and the two gowns she would wear in the film).
 It was their first collaboration.

 Edith Head, much to her disappointment, had to design the rest of Hepburn’s outfits, a lot less glamorous, but which, in my opinion, beautifully shaped up her character.
 The costume department also had to manufacture duplicates of the Givenchy clothes that would be needed in case the original ones were ruined during production.

-Sabrina had to look like a princess when she arrives at the Larrabee ball, out-shining the other women in their New Look evening dresses (this last part, its style being against the trend, is what I love the most about this dress).
+Sabrina had to look like a princess when she arrives at the Larrabee ball, out-shining the other women in their New Look evening dresses.
 The bustier gown in white organdy was decorated with a navy floral embroidery pattern of silk thread and jet beads and the flowing over-skirt was split at the front to reveal a pencil skirt beneath.
-There is one detail I would have dispensed with though: the black ruffled hem of the over-skirt.
+Costume here both serves the narrative and intentionally creates a visual impact.
+This has always been the debate whenever a fashion designer works on a film.
+Couture costume becomes iconic because, more than making the character, it has an independence of its own.

-A summery, easy outfit Sabrina wears when she goes sailing with Linus.
-Checked shirt knotted at the waist and with collar and sleeves turned up, little white shorts and espadrilles.
-This ensemble suited Audrey just as well as the glamorous Givenchy gowns.
+The checked shirt knotted at the waist and with collar and sleeves turned up, paired with little white shorts and espadrilles suited Audrey just as well as the glamorous Givenchy gowns.

 The black cocktail buttoned down its deep V back before flaring out below the fitted waist into a full ballerina-length skirt and had a sharp boat neckline with small straps fastened with bows.
 Givenchy said that he adapted his design to Audrey’s desires, as she wanted a bare-shoulder evening dress modified to hide her collarbone.
 What he invented for her became a style so popular that the designer named it décolleté Sabrina.
 Audrey wore the little black dress that accentuated her tiny waist with long black gloves, black pumps, and that cute catwoman-like jewelled hat, paved with rhinestones.
 It is a medieval-looking toque that Audrey found in Givenchy’s atelier.
 “Audrey always added a twist, something piquant, amusing, to the clothes”, says the designer.